-Packer Creek Professional Review and Guide
+Packer Creek Professional Guide

 "Coal-black basalt bluffs and towering colonnades stand over the Packer Creek property.
 An intermittent lake nestled in the base of a coulee at the east side of the tract dries out in late summer, but throughout the winter and spring it provides a good home to waterfowl.
 Ducks and blue herons routinely fly around the lake and nearby marshy ponds, while other birds inhabit a grove of old poplars near a small spring along the valley floor in the western part of the tract.
 Orioles build nests on the branches, and woodpeckers bore holes in the tree trunks.
 On the ground along the dirt banks at the edge of the coulees, look for badgers, small rodents, and other burrowing animals.